-1 Is there any restriction on civil proceedings progressing in parallel with, or in advance of, criminal proceedings concerning the same subject matter?
+Is there any restriction on civil proceedings progressing in parallel with, or in advance of, criminal proceedings concerning the same subject matter?

 Civil proceedings can be conducted in parallel with, in advance of, or within criminal proceedings.
 The law provides for several procedural means by which civil and criminal proceedings can be coordinated.
 For example, civil courts can suspend or stay proceedings, if appropriate (article 126 of the Swiss Code of Civil Procedure (SCCP)).
 Proceedings may be stayed, in particular, if the decision depends on the outcome of other proceedings, such as criminal proceedings.
 In practice, only in limited cases will the existence of parallel criminal proceedings be sufficient grounds to stay civil proceedings.
-Civil and criminal proceedings can also be coordinated by granting victims of criminal offences the right to bring civil claims as private claimants in criminal proceedings (article 122 of the Swiss Code of Criminal Procedure (SCCP)).
+It is also possible for victims of criminal offences to bring civil claims as private claimants directly in criminal proceedings (article 122 of the Swiss Code of Criminal Procedure (SCCP)).